 “You have to know why you’re doing it and what you want to achieve from it,” George once told me in regard to his life in politics and journalism.
 “And none of it is perfect.
 I have stumbled along the way, but what I’ve learned and taken away most of all from trying to navigate the world of politics and media is that it’s such an unpredictable, chaotic and in some ways confrontational world.
 You’re forming and reforming alliances, working with people over a long period of time, having tough conversations, but also (knowing) that in all those relationships you must try to be as direct and honest and candid as you can possibly be.”

-George is an incredibly kind and generous man.
-It is my privilege and pleasure to have served with him on the board of the Broadcasters Foundation of America where he continually made vital contributions in both time and treasure to benefit fellow broadcasters in need.
+George Stephanopoulos is an incredibly kind and generous man.
+It was my privilege and pleasure to serve with him on the board of the Broadcasters Foundation of America where he continually made vital contributions in both time and treasure to benefit fellow broadcasters in need.
 He fully grasps what a meaningful career and balanced life are all about.
-Moreover, George is a WINNER that I’m proud to call a longtime network colleague and friend.
+Moreover, George is a WINNER who I’m proud to call a longtime network colleague and close friend.

 All Too Human: A Political Education by George Stephanopoulos (Little, Brown & Company 1999)

 Linck, Michele (September 26, 2007) “Stephanopoulos gives his take on campaign” Sioux City Journal

 (January 31, 2007).
 “Stephanopoulos To Address NAB State Leadership Conference.”
 Retrieved from www.allaccess.com

 Dreeszen, Dave (July 11, 2007).
 “Stephanopoulos will keynote Chamber dinner” Retrieved from www.siouxcityjournal.com